Nova Scotia in the American Revolution: St. John's Island and Newfoundland

 Richard Edwards served as the colonial governor of Newfoundland during much of the Revolution.

 The population of St. John's Island (present-day Prince Edward Island), small compared to Nova Scotia, was only about 1215 in 1774.
 Nova Scotia has been described as a 'shield' to the other two colonies, stopping much unrest from the American colonies from reaching them.
 St. John's Island during the time has been described as "a model colony".

 At the outbreak of the American Revolution, Phillips Callback was in charge of St. Johns Island.
 (Note: The governor was on a trip to England, and Callback, the Attorney General was left in charge.)
 Thomas Gage began recruiting men to help defend Quebec against American attack; however, his efforts were hindered by a group of American revolutionaries living in Pictou, Nova Scotia.
 A group of about 150 American soldiers set out to attack ships bringing arms to the British.
-Though they failed in their attempt, they arrived in Pictou, and from the Americans living there learned about recruiting efforts, and attacked Charlottetown.
-They threatened to set fire to the town but Callback convinced them to spare the town.
+Though they failed in their attempt, they arrived in Pictou.
+From the Americans living there, they learned about recruiting efforts and then attacked Charlottetown.
+They threatened to set fire to the town, but Callback convinced them to spare the town.
 Callback and Thomas Wright (the surveyor of the island) were taken prisoner.
 The two hostages were eventually released, and made it back to the island on May 1, 1776.

 After the attack, an armed brig was sent to guard St. John's Island, and a militia was raised.
 The brig left when arrived in September 1776.
-A fort was planned to better defend the town than Fort Amherst could.
+A fort was planned to defend the town better than Fort Amherst could.
 After Eddy's raid, the militia (which had only existed as 20 men previously) was raised to 80, and named The Loyal Island of St. John Volunteers.
 In 1778, five companies under Timothy Hierlihy were sent to better garrison the island.
 At the troops' arrival, Callback was ordered to disband the "superfluous and expensive" militia.
 He ignored the orders.
 The feasibility of attacking St. John's was considered by the French navy.

-The Island, despite perceived danger, served mainly as a stopping point for British troops on their way out from Quebec, and British troops bringing captured privateers back.
+The island, despite perceived danger, served mainly as a stopping point for British troops on their way out from Quebec, and British troops bringing captured privateers back.
 A group of 200 Hessians en route to Quebec spent a year on the Island.
 Work on the fort continued until Patterson (the governor) arrived in 1780.
 He saw the five companies and 8,000 pounds which had been spent on fortifications as a colossal waste of money.
 Work was halted and the companies returned.
 Throughout the war, the island was highly loyal, and endured few attacks.